FaresShaaban00/supermarket-sales-dashboard/README.md

 3. 📈 What is the month-over-month sales growth trend?
 4. 👥 Do members spend more than normal customers?
 5. ⚖️ Is there a spending difference between male and female customers?
-6. ⭐ What is the average customer rating by branch?
+6. 🧾 What is the average invoice value per branch?
 7. 💳 Which payment method is used most frequently?
 8. 🕐 What time of day sees peak sales activity?
-9. 🧾 What is the average invoice value per branch?
-10. 🏆 Which branches offer the best overall investment potential?
+9. 🏆 Which branches offer the best overall investment potential?

 ---